 PAT Volunteer Teams are supported by the charity and we can introduce you to local establishments who have registered with us and are waiting for a visit.
 Regular visits are generally appreciated, but there’s no minimum or maximum commitment.
 It’s up to you how much time you dedicate to volunteering.
 All we ask is that your dog has regular breaks and doesn’t work for more than two hours at any time.

 How do I apply to become a Pets As Therapy (PAT) Volunteer?

-It's easy to register as a PAT Volunteer, simply click on the Register as a Volunteer button to complete the form.
+It's easy to apply to become a PAT Volunteer, simply click on the Apply to become a Volunteer button to complete the form.
 As part of the registration process, you will be asked to provide two character references for yourself and a copy of your pet’s vaccination certificate.
 All our PAT Pets are temperament assessed.
 A local accredited Pets As Therapy Assessor will check that your dog or cat is sociable, friendly and calm.

-For more information please download our PAT Volunteer Registration Factsheet.
+For more information please download our PAT Application Registration Factsheet.

 Are all pets suitable to become a PAT Pet?

 PAT Pets come in all shapes and sizes, and can be a pedigree or a crossbreed.
 PAT Pets should be friendly and calm, healthy and well-groomed, and love being fussed over.
 There are some requirements, however.
 Your pet must be at least nine months old and you must have known them for at least six months.
 They must also have an up-to-date vaccinations, be wormed and protected against fleas.